 What happens if there is a tax liability when a fund is sold?

-In the event you may experience a significant tax liability due to a sale of a security, we will contact you directly to discuss strategies and alternatives.
-We work very hard to insure that tax management plays a significant role in the continued supervision of your investment portfolio.
+In the event, you may experience a significant tax liability due to a sale of a security, we will contact you directly to discuss strategies and alternatives.
+We work very hard to ensure that tax management plays a significant role in the continued supervision of your investment portfolio.

 Tax Treatment of Advisory Fees